mala-project/malaWeb/README.md

 Web app to visualize on-the-fly MALA predictions.

 Note: So far, this only renders test-data for BE2.
 NOT the data that is uploaded.
-There is only a file-format-check for .cube happening.
-If successfull, a hardcoded inference-script is run.
+There is only a file-format-check for ASE-readability happening.
+If successful, a hardcoded inference-script is run.
+The atoms listed in the upload-popup are read from file though.

 # Installation: